biocore/qiime/doc/scripts/split_otu_table_by_taxonomy.rst

-Split seqs_otu_table.txt into taxon-specific OTU tables based on the third level in the taxonomy, and write the taxon-specific OTU tables to ./L3/
+Split seqs_otu_table.biom into taxon-specific OTU tables based on the third level in the taxonomy, and write the taxon-specific OTU tables to ./L3/

 ::

-	split_otu_table_by_taxonomy.py -i seqs_otu_table.txt -L 3 -o ./L3/
+	split_otu_table_by_taxonomy.py -i otu_table.biom -L 3 -o ./L3/